 The Building Community Resilience in Eastern Ethiopia project team has led a series of forums and workshops that shared skills and built connections among city leaders in Harar, Dire Dawa, and Jijiga.
 Throughout a time of turmoil and conflict, participants formed Community Resilience Committees that continue to work across sectors to publicly promote peace and foster resilience to the spread of violent conflict in the three cities.
 Each of these committees has now registered as an independent Ethiopian community-based organization.

 About the Program

-The project has been designed and implemented in close partnership with the Ethiopian Interfaith Forum for Development, Dialogue and Action (EIFFDA) and the U.S.-based African Immigrants Communities (AIC).
+The project was designed and implemented in close partnership with the Ethiopian Interfaith Forum for Development, Dialogue and Action (EIFFDA) and the U.S.-based African Immigrants Communities (AIC).

 During the first forum in November 2019, participants identified and analyzed sources of intergroup tensions and conflict in their cities.
 They deepened their understanding of the role of identity in conflict and peace, and how ethnic and religious affiliations can be incorporated to successfully de-escalate tensions and plan more effective interventions.
 Over the course of the forum, they came to see themselves as peacebuilders within their communities, and—working across sectors in multi-ethnic, multi-religious teams—they developed initial plans for pilot projects within each city, which they later developed into full proposals for work to mitigate the violence that were funded by small project grants.